techidaily/site-win11/source/_posts/efficient-photo-management-winning-windows-applications.md

  The library section organizes the photos based on events, people, places, and duplicates.
 You can assign names to faces to organize photos based on individual names.
 It can also create albums based on media type parameters, including panorama, portrait, video, and long exposure.

  In addition, you can modify metadata to rate photos, add a description, and fix time stamps and camera metadata.
 The search function can locate photos based on names, descriptions, dates of albums, and events.
-It also features a[handy photo editor suitable for beginners](https://www.makeuseof.com/tag/10-easy-use-photo-editing-programs-newbie-photographers/) to tweak light, white balance, clarity, and other image properties.
+It also features a [handy photo editor suitable for beginners](https://www.makeuseof.com/tag/10-easy-use-photo-editing-programs-newbie-photographers/) to tweak light, white balance, clarity, and other image properties.

 **Download** :[Phototheca X](https://lunarship.com/) (Premium $49.95)